-If your surgery is planned, discuss discharge arrangements with your providers in the weeks beforehand.
+If your surgery is planned ahead of time (elective), discuss discharge arrangements with your providers in the weeks beforehand.
 They can tell you whether going straight home will be good for you.

 If your stay in the hospital was not planned, you or your family should discuss discharge arrangements with your provider as soon as possible during your time in the hospital.
 Most hospitals have staff who coordinate discharge planning.

 Planning ahead helps ensure you can go to a place that provides high-quality care and is located where you would like it to be.
 Keep in mind:

 - You should have more than one choice.
 If there is no bed available in the skilled nursing facility that is your first choice, the hospital will need to discharge you to another qualified facility.

 - Make sure the hospital staff knows about the places you have chosen.

 - Have someone check if your health insurance will cover your stay at the facility.